badri-4/kafka-streaming-pipelines/README.md

 # ADDITIONAL QUESTIONS

-### 1.How would you deploy this application in production?
+### 1. How would you deploy this application in production?
 Deploying this application in production involves several steps to ensure reliability, scalability, and maintainability.
 Here's a high-level approach:

 1. **Containerization**: